SkinnyDevi/acgcag/readme.md

 ### Launching GIMI
 ![skin-manage-screen](https://raw.githubusercontent.com/SkinnyDevi/acgcag/master/docs/gimi-launched-screen.png)

+**Disclaimer: This app is not affiliated in any way, shape or form with HoYoverse, COGNOSPHERE or Genshin Impact.**

-Thank you for stopping by!
+## Thank you for stopping by!